 Open to all law students/ graduates who have the right to work in Singapore (no immigration visas can be granted for this position).
 To apply for this internship programme, please send your covering letter and resume before Friday, 13 October 2023.
 This is a paid internship at SGD1,000.

-A core part of our firm's vision is to provide a better place to work than our competitors; this is not limited to the firm's culture, but also includes the best work, client, career opportunities and development.
-Central to that is the quality of our training and commitment to continuous learning.
+We’re a firm that does things differently, and a core part of our vision is to provide a better, more supportive, and more exciting place to work than our competitors do.
+But this is not limited to our culture.
+It also extends to work, client and career development opportunities, all of which are underpinned by the quality of our training and commitment to continuous learning.

-You will work on real projects from the outset and you will have the opportunity to undertake either a client or international secondment .
-You will meet with a member of the Graduate Recruitment & Development team every six months, to discuss your future ambitions and which seat options best meet your long term career aspirations.
-In addition, you will benefit from having a dedicated mentor to support you throughout your Training Contract.
+You will work on real projects from day one and have the opportunity to undertake either a client or international secondment.
+You will meet with a member of the Graduate Recruitment & Development team every six months to discuss your future ambitions and which seat options best meet your long-term career aspirations.
+In addition to all this, you will benefit from having a dedicated mentor to support you throughout your Training Contract.